MogilipalemSravani/Employee_Invoice/README.md

 Build Tool: Maven/Gradle.
 Server: Tomcat.

-#How to Use JSP Files
+# How to Use JSP Files

-Mention the role of JSP files in your project: addEmployee.jsp: Form for adding employee details. editEmployee.jsp: Form for editing existing employee details. viewEmployees.jsp: Displays all employee details in a tabular format.
+addEmployee.jsp: Form for adding employee details. editEmployee.jsp: Form for editing existing employee details. viewEmployees.jsp: Displays all employee details in a tabular format.